Merlin (Disney): Descendants franchise

 Merlin has recurring appearances in the media of the Descendants franchise.

 He appears in a supporting role in the second book of The Isle of the Lost series, Return to the Isle of the Lost (2016), where he and Artie, the son of Arthur, visit King Ben to warn him about a monster attacking Camelot.
 After investigating, they discover that the culprit behind these attacks was Merlin's former adversary, Madam Mim, transformed into a dragon.
 Merlin later appears in a minor role in the fourth book of the series, Escape from the Isle of the Lost (2019), as the representative of Camelot in a council known as National Association of Far Far Away.

 A younger Merlin (portrayed by Jeremy Swift) appears in the live-action film Descendants: The Rise of Red (2024), the fourth installment of the Descendants film series, where he appears in the time in which he was the principal and founder of Merlin Academy.
 After the film's protagonists Red and Chloe travel back in time and meet him, they pretend to be exchange students at his academy, so Merlin accepts them into the school and takes them to the alchemy class where he teaches.
 The next night, after being warned by Archimedes that there are intruders in his office, he finds the group of young villains led by Uliana petrified by one of his security enchantments, so he tells them that as punishment they will remain that way for a long time.

+Merlin is a supporting character in the novel Welcome to Merlin Academy: A Descendants Mystery (2026), taking place before the events seen in Descendants: The Rise of Red.